ts-mk/flake8-bas/README.md

 ### Compound statements of the same type

-E.g. two or more consecutive `if` statements.
+Two or more consecutive compound statements, e.g. `for`.

 | Statement    | Error  |
 |--------------|--------|